 Be a Part of God’s Plan for the Nations

-Growing up, were you the little girl always drawn to a map?
+Growing up, were you the girl always drawn to a map?
 The one who collected dictionaries in other languages or kept logs of translated sentences in your notebook?
 Did you lean in when it came time to fulfill foreign language credits or take classes in geography or world literature?

 For most of us, that hasn’t happened yet.
 But that doesn’t mean our hearts don’t soar when we read verses like: